AroniasPrenovost/gatsby-blog/README.md

   Gatsby's hello-world starter
 </h1>

 Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.x

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._